-Windows 10 offers a variety of features that you can use and thoroughly enjoy the experience.
-Of course, notifications make a big part of the OS, but how to manage the distractions when you need to be focused entirely on a specific task?
-There is a handy feature designed for this particular purpose, and it is called Focus Assist.
+Windows 10 offers a variety of features that you can use to thoroughly enjoy your experience.
+Of course, notifications make up a big part of the OS, but how do you manage distractions when you need to be focused entirely on a specific task?
+There is a handy feature designed for this particular purpose called Focus Assist.
 If you want to turn it on, keep reading.
-We are going to show you how to enable Focus Assist in Windows 10.
+We will show you how to enable Focus Assist in Windows 10.

 How to enable Focus Assist in Windows 10

 - As you can see, it is turned off by default.
-So, you are currently receiving notifications from your apps and contacts.
+That's why you are currently receiving notifications from your apps and contacts.

-If you want to work on a project or play the game, make sure to enable this useful feature and have a disturbance-free experience.
+If you want to work on a project or play the game, enable this useful feature and have a disturbance-free experience.